Net2Vis -- A Visual Grammar for Automatically Generating Publication-Tailored CNN Architecture Visualizations: Related Work

 Besides the extra time effort related to this manual drawing process, the field lacks guidelines to create such visualizations, as is observable in our review of papers from CVPR and ICCV.
-Some properties in existing visualizations are ambiguously interpretable, such as where downsampling happens, and, for the lack of a common visual grammar, knowledge can hardly be transferred between different publications.
-Therefore, we propose a novel visualization technique for abstract architecture visualizations that are optimized for use in scientific publications, where display space is limited and interaction is impossible.
+Some properties in existing visualizations are ambiguously interpretable, e.g., where downsampling happens, and, for the lack of a common visual grammar, knowledge can hardly be transferred between different publications.
+Therefore, we propose a novel visualization technique for abstract architecture visualizations that are optimized for use in scientific publications, where display-space is limited and interaction is impossible.